-A settlement agreement during illness requires extreme caution.
+A settlement agreement during sick leave requires extreme caution.
 MediRights assesses the risks and negotiates better terms.

-A settlement agreement during illness is risky.
-Many employees don't realize what is at stake.
+A settlement agreement during sick leave is extremely risky.
+Warning: agreeing to a settlement agreement during sick leave can lead to complete loss of income.
 Your unemployment benefits, your Sickness Benefits Act allowance and any WIA entitlements can all be jeopardized.
-Legal advice beforehand is therefore strongly recommended.
+Legal advice beforehand is not just recommended, but essential.

 The UWV applies strict rules.
-If you are ill and sign a settlement agreement, there is a significant risk you will not receive a benefit.
+If you are ill and sign a settlement agreement, the risk is high that you will not receive any benefit at all.
 You are not available for the labor market, so possibly no unemployment benefit.
 Your employer should have continued paying you, so possibly no Sickness Benefits.
-Exceptions exist, but the risk is real.
+You can fall between two stools and end up without any income.

 If you are ill, you cannot apply for jobs and are not available for work.
 The UWV may therefore refuse your unemployment benefit.
-You simply don't meet the requirements for unemployment benefit.
+Additionally: if the termination was (partly) at your initiative, you may be culpably unemployed.
+No unemployment benefit.

-During the first 104 weeks of illness, a dismissal prohibition applies.
+During the first 104 weeks of sick leave, a dismissal prohibition applies.
 Your employer may not dismiss you.
 By signing a settlement agreement, you voluntarily give up this protection, while your employer couldn't have dismissed you.

-Your employer must continue paying your salary during illness.
+Your employer must continue paying your salary during sick leave.
 If you sign a settlement agreement, that obligation stops.
 You trade certainty for uncertainty, often with a lower compensation than you would be entitled to.

 Timing is crucial.
-A settlement agreement after 104 weeks of illness is a fundamentally different situation than a settlement agreement in the first or second year of illness.
+A settlement agreement after 104 weeks of sick leave is a fundamentally different situation than a settlement agreement in the first or second year of sick leave.
 MediRights assesses what is wise in your specific situation.

-For illness caused by work circumstances, such as burnout or work-related stress, sometimes different rules apply.
+For sick leave caused by work circumstances, such as burnout or work-related stress, sometimes different rules apply.

 Situational incapacity for work means you cannot work for this specific employer, but possibly could for another employer.
-The illness is linked to the work situation, not to a general medical condition.
+The sick leave is linked to the work situation, not to a general medical condition.

 With situational incapacity for work, a settlement agreement can sometimes lead to a benefit, provided you expect to recover quickly once you no longer work for this employer.
 The UWV assesses this case by case.